The Challenge I Faced

 To enhance the user experience further, I also wanted to synchronize the selected assets and download state across multiple browser tabs in real-time.

-The Challenge I Faced
+## The Challenge I Faced

-My goal was to create a system that could:
+I needed a system that could:

 - Share state across the entire application